fdabrandao/pympl/docs/STMTS_VPSolver.md

 Creates:

   * AMPL:
-    * an arc-flow model for the vector packing instance (variables and constraints);
+    * an arc-flow model with graph compression for the vector packing instance (variables and constraints);
     * a variable `'zvar_name'` for the amount of flow in the feedback arc.
   * Python:
     * stores information for solution extraction.